WIC is a food assistance program for Women, Infants, and Children. It helps pregnant women, new mothers and young children eat well and stay healthy.

 For more information, visit the IDHS WIC webpage.

 More information: Our WIC brochure provides additional information and a list of documents to bring to a WIC appointment.
 Available in English, Spanish and French.

-Every WIC participant is eligible to receive free summer farmers' market vouchers.
-Many of the local farmers' markets also give WIC clients double the value of their vouchers when they use them.
+WIC Farmers' Market Program: Eligible WIC participants receive summer farmers' market vouchers (link to farmer’s market pamphlet).
+Many local farmers' markets also give WIC clients double the value of their vouchers.Breastfeeding Support: CUPHD provides comprehensive breastfeeding support.